Home / Tax Appeals Commission / Frequently Asked Questions – General

 20. Once a Department of Finance and Administration attorney has been assigned to my case, may I contact that attorney to discuss my account and/or settlement options?

-Yes. the Department of Finance and Administration attorney assigned to your case should be able to help you with your account and can discuss options for settlement.
+Yes.
+The DFA’s attorney assigned to your case should be able to help you with your account questions and can discuss your options.
 Many cases are resolved in this way.

 21. Can the Commission give me information regarding my account with the Department of Finance and Administration?

-No. The Commission is a separate entity from the Department of Finance and Administration and does not have access to your account information and/or records.
+No. The Commission is a separate entity from the DFA and does not have access to your account information and/or records.

 22. Can I bring witnesses to my appeal hearing?

 Yes.
-You can bring anyone to be a witness as long as they have been disclosed prior to the hearing date.
+You can bring anyone to be a witness as long as they have been disclosed to the Commission and DFA prior to the hearing date.

 23. What is an Answer and what is a Reply?

-In most appeals, the Department of Finance and Administration (DFA) is required to file an Answer to your petition within 60 days.
+In most appeals, the DFA is required to file an Answer to your petition within 60 days.
 The Answer sets forth the DFA’s case and typically includes the documentary evidence that the DFA relies on.

 24. Where do I find the password to log into my official case folder with the Commission?